HomeNews6 in 10 Brazilians canceled some streaming services and 14%...

 6 in 10 Brazilians canceled some streaming services and 14% gave up all of them in 2024

-The streaming market in Brazil faces increasing challenges:64% of Brazilians have already canceled at least one service, according to a new, exclusive research by Hibou, specialized in consumer behavior.
-Conducted with 2,012 respondents, the study explores the motivations behind cancellation decisions, platform selection criteria, and the impact of market practices on audience behavior.
+The streaming market in Brazil faces growing challenges: 64% of Brazilians have already canceled at least one service, according to an unprecedented survey by Hibou, a consumer behavior specialist.
+Conducted with 2,012 respondents, the study explores the motivations behind cancellation decisions, platform selection criteria, and the impact of market practices on consumer behavior.

-“Market saturation and economic pressure have led consumers to make more careful choices.
-Brazilians are looking for platforms that offer affordable prices, a variety of content and ease of use.
-Innovation is no longer a differentiator: it is a requirement for survival,” says Lígia Mello, CSO at Hibou and coordinator of the research.
+"Market saturation and economic pressure have led consumers to make more discerning choices.
+Brazilians are looking for platforms that offer affordable prices, content variety, and ease of use.
+Innovation is no longer a differentiator: it's a requirement for survival," says Lígia Mello, CSO at Hibou and coordinator of the survey.

 Why are so many subscriptions canceled?